ts33kr/granite/README.md

   clients (components) that can be mixed into your service and used right away, without having to think about configuration.

+  + Extremely viable kernel built into the framework.
+An application (node) is automatically reloaded in case of an unexpected crash or error and has extensive configuration capabilities as to reacting to the unexpected conditions.
+The technology is based on something called [forever](https://github.com/nodejitsu/forever).
+On top of this, the framework has a built in memory monitor that watcher an application to not exceed the configured limit and reloads an app if it does so.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware of some of the specifics regarding its usage.
 The first and foremost